Starting a Family Photography Business: Common Mistakes

 I'll start by explaining that I started my photography business way back in 2009/2010 when there were some interesting editing trends going on, so I try not to judge myself too harshly.
 But seriously, I did some horrible things to my photos.

 I think that when new photographers start seeing all the different possibilities and the different ways you can edit, they get a little excited and want to try it all.
 And it's okay to try it all, but maybe not on client work.
 Before you start a business, you should know what your editing style is going to be.

 A really great way to figure out your editing style is to go on Pinterest and start pinning images that you love, in terms of editing.
 See what you are drawn to most.
 Vibrant and colorful?
 Soft and muted tones?
 Light and bright?
 Dark and moody?
 Cool tones?
 Warm tones?
 There are so many different possibilities so pick what you like the best and do some research to see how you can get your editing to look similar.
+Learn how to use Lightroom and try out some different styles on your own images to see what you feel works best.
 Search for presets that have the look you want, or take an editing course.
 Build a consistent portfolio to show potential clients and stick with it so they know what to expect when they hire you.

 As a general rule, here are some editing trends that you want to stay away from:

 Heavy vignettes - either white or black edges that make the subject stand out more.
 White is definitely dated.
 Some people might do a more subtle dark vignette which can work but just make sure that you can't actually tell that one was added.
 If you step back and can obviously see it, you've gone too far.

 Selective color - When the photo is black and white except for a small portion is still in color.
 Like the eyes are blue, or the flower is red, but everything else is black and white.